ro-dricks/cat-photo-app/README.md

 # cat-photo-app
-My first HTML and CSS website
+This is my first HTML website that I created with the help of freecodecamp.org